bermarte/duck-duck-clone/development-strategy.md

 ![wireframe]()

 ## 0. Set-Up
-this user-story was developped in the `main branch`
+this user-story was developed in the `main branch`

 __A User can see my initial repository and live demo__